-The Authority received over half (£23,011k) of its revenue funding from local taxpayers, by way of precepts (amounts of funding) levied on the four constituent authorities (Cheshire East, Cheshire West and Chester, Halton and Warrington) who collect Council Tax.
-The precept levied in 2013-14 was increased by 1.99% from 2012-13 and equated to £67.75 on a Band D property.
+The Authority received over half (£23,655k) of its revenue funding from local taxpayers, by way of precepts (amounts of funding) levied on the four constituent Borough Councils (Cheshire East, Cheshire West and Chester, Halton and

+Warrington) who collect Council Tax.
+The precept levied in 2014-15 was increased by 1.99% from 2013-14 and equated to £69.09 on a Band D property.

-The majority of the balance of the revenue funding (£20,826k) was received from Central Government and the four constituent Authorities in the form of Settlement Funding Assessment.
+The majority of the balance of the revenue funding (£19,402k) was received from Central Government and the four constituent Authorities in the form of Settlement Funding Assessment.
 This can be broken down into two elements, Revenue Support Grant and Baseline Funding Level.
 Revenue Support Grant is determined centrally by Government and is based on a formula.
-Baseline Funding Level is the amount which the Government determines should be available to the Fire Authority as its share of Business Rates raised in its four constituent authorities.
-However, the amount of Business Rates which are available for the Fire Authority in its four constituent authorities is not sufficient to meet this level, so the Government also pays the Authority a Top Up Grant.
-In addition the Authority received other grants in relation to funding and recognised surplus/deficits on local taxation.
+Baseline Funding Level is the amount which the Government determines should be available to the Fire Authority as its share of the Business Rates raised in its four constituent borough councils.
+However, the amount in relation to Business Rates which is available to the Fire Authority from its four constituent borough councils is not sufficient to meet this level, so the Government also pays the Authority a Top Up Grant to make up the difference.
+In addition the Authority received other grants in relation to funding, and took its share of surpluses or deficits on the collection funds of the four constituent authorities.

-The actual amounts for 2013-14 for these elements are shown below.
+The actual amounts for 2014-15 for these elements are shown below: